 But what exactly is a portion size?
 Many Americans believe that a portion size is what is placed in front of them in a restaurant, however, restaurant portions are sometimes 3 times the size of recommended portion sizes.
 Often times we tend to underestimate the amount of food we eat and overestimate the recommended portion sizes for many foods.

 Portion sizes are only part of the equation; you must also know how much you need to eat.
 Based on a 2000 calorie diet a typical meal would consist of 2-3 oz of meat, ½ cup pasta, rice, or potatoes, ½ cup vegetables, ½ cup fruit, and 1 cup of low fat milk.
-To discover your personal calorie needs visit SuperTracker.
 Relating the portion size of a serving to everyday items is an easy way to visualize what a true portion size looks like.

-Deck of cards – is a 3 ounce serving of meat, fish or poultry or the palm of your hand (don’t count your fingers!) – for example, one chicken breast, ¼ pound hamburger patty or a medium pork chop-for adults, aim for 2 decks of cards of meat per day.
+Deck of cards – is a 3 ounce serving of meat, fish or poultry or the palm of your hand (don’t count your fingers!) – for example, one chicken breast, ¼ pound hamburger patty or a medium pork chop

 Get out a measuring cup and practice measuring some of your favorite foods onto a plate, so that you can see how much (or how little!) a ½ cup or 3-ounce serving is.
-This will help you “eyeball” a reasonable serving!
+This will help you “eyeball” a reasonable serving for your kids!

-Losing weight and keeping it off is a lifelong commitment.
-The bottom line is calories in must equal or be less than calories out.
-Include a wide range of healthy foods and colors, emphasizing lean meats, whole grains, low fat dairy products and fruits and vegetables.
-When cutting back to lose weight, you want to ensure that you are getting all the vitamins, minerals and health-promoting phytonutrients you need to keep both your body and mind strong.
+They key to a balanced diet for your kids is to include a wide range of healthy foods and colors, emphasizing lean meats, whole grains, low fat dairy products (after 2 years of age) and fruits and vegetables.
+This variety will help us know that our children are getting all the vitamins, minerals and health-promoting phytonutrients they need to keep their bodies and minds strong.

 We help grow healthy kids, families and communities to create healthier generations!Learn More